Everyone can feel that something in the world is colder than it should be.

 That would have made humanity share Lucifer's fate.

-From that point forward, creation itself is subjected to futility, groaning in hope, carried east of Eden while the road home is being prepared.
+From that point forward, Paul says, creation was subjected to futility — not of its own will, but by the will of him who subjected it — in hope (Romans 8:20–21).
+The subjection was purposeful.
+Carried east of Eden while the road home is being prepared.

 Angels appear to have fallen differently.
 Their rebellion, as the tradition reads it, looks final.
 A collapse rather than a wandering.